-Each year NIHR allocates ACF and CL posts to partnerships of medical/dental schools (and their partner universities), postgraduate deanery functions within the Local Offices of Health Education England (HEE), and their partner NHS organisations.
+ACF and CL posts are hosted by partnerships of medical/dental schools (and their partner universities), postgraduate deanery functions within the Local Offices of Health Education England (HEE), and their partner NHS organisations.

 The third award type, the In-Practice Fellowship (IPF) funds Masters-level training for GPs and dentists in clinical practice.

 If you’re a nurse, midwife or allied health professional, you should refer to the HEE/NIHR Integrated Clinical Academic Programme page.

-The NIHR Academic Clinical Fellowship (ACF) is a clinical specialty training post that incorporates academic training.
+The NIHR Academic Clinical Fellowship (ACF) is a clinical specialty training post in medicine or dentistry that incorporates academic training.

 This post has a standard duration of 3 years (4 years for GPs).
 Alternatively, it can be taken part-time and extended up to a maximum of 5 years (or 6 years for GPs), as long as the academic component remains at 25% whole time equivalent.

-The list of available posts can be found here.
+The list of available medical ACFs can be found here.
 Please refer to our guidance documents for all other information.

 As an ACF you will spend:

 To be eligible for an ACF you must be:

-Each year the NIHR funds 100 ACFs in medicine through the IAT Competition to support the seven Priority Research Themes.
-The links below will take you to advertisements for current ACF opportunities in support of these themes:
+Each year the NIHR funds 100 ACFs in medicine through the IAT Competition to support the seven Priority Research Themes which are listed below.
+Please select one of the priority research themes to find more information.